Uyentruong236/DSI_Capstone-Education_Budget_Classification/README.md

 **Content:**

-In the ipynb folder, start with **Capstone_Project_Report.ipynb** - This report describes the process and results of the the technical process and codes I used to build my models and generate predictions.
+In the ipynb folder, start with **Capstone_Project_Report.ipynb** - This report describes the process and results of the codes I used to build my models and generate predictions.
 The report includes the following sections:

-- EDA and data preprocessing of the datasets which included using NLP library and regex to clean the data,
+- EDA and data preprocessing of the datasets which included using the NLP library and regex to cleandata,
-- Baseline model pipeline'
+- Baseline model pipeline,
 - Process for experimenting with different types of models to improve scores which includes:
     - Model hyper-parameter tuning with Gridsearch,
     - Boosting method with XGB,